KM20197/SUS_SCM/README.md

 - Large audit bundles (`*.tar.gz`) and run folders.
 - Core source files copied from the server.
 - Validation CSVs, synthetic-parameter files, and table-generation/post-processing scripts referenced in the manuscript but not present among the files available here.

-These materials should be added before pushing the final public repository, except for restricted data that must remain off GitHub.

 ## Quick start (after source files are added)